rotki/rotki/docs/api.rst

           "location_data_snapshot_file": "/path/to/location_data_snapshot.csv"
       }

-   :reqjson str balances_snapshot_file: The path to a `balances_snapshot_import.csv` file that was previously exported for PUT.
-The file itself for POST.
+   :reqjson str balances_snapshot_file: The path to a `balances_snapshot_import.csv` file that was previously exported.
-   :reqjson str location_data_snapshot_file: The path to a `location_data_snapshot.csv` file that was previously exported for PUT.
-The file itself for POST.
+   :reqjson str location_data_snapshot_file: The path to a `location_data_snapshot.csv` file that was previously exported.

    **Example Response**: